Course Syllabus

 A. Initial Office Hours Discussion (5%)

-Come to office hours sometime in the first two weeks of class to introduce yourself and chat with me in a relaxed one-on-one environment.
+Come to office hours sometime within weeks 2-3 to introduce yourself and chat with me in a relaxed one-on-one environment.
 The purpose of this is to help us get acquainted and to encourage communication.

 B. Participation (20%)